DanielEccard/Inverted-Pendulum-IT/README.md

-This repository cointains codes i used in my scientific initiation for college.
+This repository cointains codes i used in my technological initiation for college.